Advocate Training

 The Shriver Center’s Advocate Resources and Training program equips advocates with the specialized training and leadership development they need.
 Rooted in the Shriver Center’s core values, our training programs are built on four principles essential to effective advocacy on behalf of low-income people and communities: Racial Justice, Community Power, Affirmative Advocacy, and Leadership Development.

 The Shriver Center offers trainings in multiple formats—online, onsite, and through a mix of online and onsite sessions—your staff can learn when, where, and how you want.
 Many of our courses can be delivered remotely through our online campus.
-We can tailor training to meet your organization’s needs and schedule, and we can help you determine the best format for your organization.
+We can tailor trainings to meet your organization’s needs and schedule, and we can help you determine the best format for your organization.
 Download our overview of programs and offerings to learn more.

 Partner with the Shriver Center for customized training and consulting!
 In addition to our public programs, the Shriver Center contracts with legal aid and civil rights organizations to offer customized training sessions and consulting and coaching on race equity, leadership, community lawyering, and more.
 We have contracted with nonprofits, legal aid providers, law schools, bar foundations and government agencies to train more than 1,000 advocates from over 100 organizations across the country.
 Contact us to learn more about how we can help build the skills and capacities of your staff.